Kristina01111000/Drws_site/README.md

 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want
-- emails every week? multiple times a week?
-- add cancel course early section to page and get prior month free
-- see if users who don't join in with email confirmation can automatically be deleted after a week

 To Do: